 Olegas had spent many years exploring and photographing the wilds of Tasmania and was the first non-indigenous person to traverse many parts of the rugged interior of the island.
 The 1967 bushfires destroyed his home and with it virtually his entire collection of images.
 He set out to retrace his exploration and recording of the wilderness, but in 1972, while photographing the Gordon River as part of his mission to replace his lost slides, he was tragically drowned (Text courtesy of Tasmanian Times).

-13-15 November 2009 – Bruce Watson, in Launceston for the launch of Helen Gee's latest book Tasmanian Songman Ronnie, performed his new song Lake Pedder Again at Launceston's bohemian venue Chalmers over the weekend 13–15 November.
-The David Neilson poster of Lake Pedder featured prominently in the backdrop, which linked the demise of the Tasmanian Aborigines, the end of convict transportation, federation, reconciliation and the environment, with Pedder being the great symbol for the transition to a restored society.
-The message being, If we can reclaim Pedder we can undo other great wrongs.
+Bruce Watson, in Launceston for the launch of Helen Gee’s latest book Tasmanian Songman Ronnie, performed his new song Lake Pedder Again at Launceston’s bohemian venue Chalmers over the weekend 13–15 November.

-Peter Fagan (NSW Representative) spoke on behalf of the Lake Pedder Restoration Committee.
-For his speech, click here.
+Peter Fagan (NSW Representative) spoke on behalf of the Lake Pedder Restoration Committee: Peter Fagan’s speech.

 For details of the book click here.
 Many thanks to Fullers for their wholehearted support of the Max Angus book project.